Russia's war on Ukraine latest news: Zelenskiy accuses Russia of Kherson war crimes | Headlines

 * Zelenskiy said investigators had uncovered more than 400 Russian war crimes and found the bodies of servicemen and civilians in areas of Kherson region freed from Russian occupation. * Reuters was unable to verify his allegations.
 Russia denies its troops intentionally target civilians.

-* Ukrainian railways offered symbolic tickets to the cities that remain under Russian control, promising that tickets can be used after they are liberated.
-DONETSK REGION

-* Zelenskiy said that fighting in eastern Ukraine's Donetsk region was "just as intense as they have been in previous days".
-DIPLOMACY
+* Zelenskiy said that fighting in eastern Ukraine's Donetsk region was "just as intense as they have been in previous days". * The Ukraine Armed Forces' southern command said Russian forces continued to "inflict fire damage on our troops and de-occupied settlements along the right bank of the Dnipro".

+DIPLOMACY * U.S. Treasury Secretary Janet Yellen said the United States will impose new sanctions on a transnational network of individuals and companies that have been working to procure military technologies for Russia's war effort in Ukraine.
+She was speaking on the sidelines of the G20 summit in Bali.

+* Russia on Sunday called for the G20 to stop talking about security and focus on the world's most pressing socio-economic problems, ahead of a summit set to be dominated by Western criticism of Russia's invasion of Ukraine. * Chinese Premier Li Keqiang emphasised the "irresponsibility" of nuclear threats during a summit in Cambodia, suggesting Beijing is uncomfortable with strategic partner Russia's nuclear rhetoric, a senior U.S. official said.

 * Renowned graffiti artist Banksy unveiled a work in Ukraine's Borodyanka, which had been occupied by Russia until April and heavily damaged by fighting in the early days of Moscow's invasion.
 QUOTE

 * "We have no electricity, no water, no internet, no communications, no heating.
 But there are no Russians either.
-And that's why we are happy," Kherson resident Andrii said.
-(Compiled by Himani Sarkar)
+And that's why we are happy," said Kherson resident Andrii, who did not give his last name.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)